atom-minimap/minimap/README.md

 ### Settings

-* `Auto Toggle`: If checked the minimap is toggled on at startup. (default=true)
+* `Auto Toggle`: If checked the Minimap is toggled on at startup. (default=true)
 * `Display Code Highlights`: If checked the code will be highlighted using the grammar tokens. (default=true)
-* `Display Minimap On Left`: If checked the minimap appears on the left side of editors, otherwise it appears on the ride side. (default=false)
+* `Display Minimap On Left`: If checked the Minimap appears on the left side of editors, otherwise it appears on the ride side. (default=false)
-* `Char Height`: The height of a character in the minimap in pixels. (default=2)
+* `Char Height`: The height of a character in the Minimap in pixels. (default=2)
-* `Char Width`: The width of a character in the minimap in pixels. (default=1)
+* `Char Width`: The width of a character in the Minimap in pixels. (default=1)
-* `Interline`: The space between lines in the minimap in pixels. (default=1)
+* `Interline`: The space between lines in the Minimap in pixels. (default=1)
-* `Text Opacity`: The opacity used to render the line text in the minimap. (default=0.6)
+* `Text Opacity`: The opacity used to render the line text in the Minimap. (default=0.6)
-* `Display Plugins Controls`: If checked, the minimap plugins can be activated/deactivated from the minimap settings view and a quick settings dropdown will be available on the top right corner of the minimap. **You need to restart Atom for this setting to be effective.** (default=true)
+* `Display Plugins Controls`: If checked, the Minimap plugins can be activated/deactivated from the Minimap settings view and a quick settings dropdown will be available on the top right corner of the Minimap. **You need to restart Atom for this setting to be effective.** (default=true)
-* `Minimap Scroll Indicator`: Toggles the display of a side line showing which part of the buffer is currently displayed by the minimap.
-The side line appear only if the minimap height is bigger than the editor view height. (default=true)
+* `Minimap Scroll Indicator`: Toggles the display of a side line showing which part of the buffer is currently displayed by the Minimap.
+The side line appear only if the Minimap height is bigger than the editor view height. (default=true)
-* `Plugins *`: When plugins are installed, a setting is created for each to enable/disable them directly from the minimap settings view.
+* `Plugins *`: When plugins are installed, a setting is created for each to enable/disable them directly from the Minimap settings view.
-* `Scroll Animation`: Enable animations when scrolling the editor by clicking on the minimap.
+* `Scroll Animation`: Enable animations when scrolling the editor by clicking on the Minimap.
-* `Scroll Animation Duration`: Duration of the scroll animation when clicking on the minimap.
+* `Scroll Animation Duration`: Duration of the scroll animation when clicking on the Minimap.
-* `Use Hardware Acceleration`: If checked the minimap scroll is done using a `translate3d` transform, otherwise the `translate` transform is used. (default=true)
+* `Use Hardware Acceleration`: If checked the Minimap scroll is done using a `translate3d` transform, otherwise the `translate` transform is used. (default=true)

 For instance the following result is obtained by setting a `Char Height` of `1px`: